Useful resources for freelance artists, designers and for anyone thinking about a career in the arts and cultural sector.

 Creative People and Places (CPP) is an action research programme funded through Arts Council England with the aim of bringing high quality arts opportunities to areas where it has been identified via a postal and online survey that less people are taking part in the arts.

-The CPPs in the Midlands region currently include Creative Black Country (in Wolverhampton, Sandwell and Walsall) and Appetite in Stoke on Trent.
+The CPPs in the Midlands region currently include Creative Black Country (in Wolverhampton, Sandwell, Dudley and Walsall) and Appetite in Stoke on Trent.

 Grain are a Midlands based arts organisation who develop ambitious contemporary photography projects and professional development opportunities for artists and photographers.